 - For dark Red, Blue, Brown finish coats, tinting primer making light gray using a few drops of Black colorant will allow finish coats to be applied more uniformly.

 - Color change, generally from dark to light, especially using brighter organic colors in Yellows and Greens, two coats of paint is recommended if primer is not used.
-Primers should have 50% of finish coats with primer, or 4-6 finish coats could be required attaining desired results.
+Primers should have 50% of finish coat colorant in primer base, or 4-6 finish coats could be required attaining desired results.

 - Best quality paints tend to cover better than less expensive ones, as they allow a much thicker coat to "Hang", having a higher viscosity than the less expensive ones, also having more paint pigments.

 Putting a lighter color over a much darker color, a primer is recommended.
 One trick is adding 50% of colorant used in final coat, your finish coat will cover like it's suppose to.

 One new paint base with Sherwin-Williams™ is yellow!
 Having a yellow base paint is great news in the painting industry, knowing yellows toughest to cover in the past.
 If this yellow base not available, using a gray tinted primer suggested.
 Gray primer will allow most dark colors covering properly.

 Primers for exterior surfaces are very important if you wish that expensive paint coating you are about to apply.
 As long as previous coating is bonding properly, no primer needed.
 However, any cracks with original paint, or bare wood needs a primer first.

 Some exterior paints now have primers built into formulation, saving a step.
 Most of these new paints have a longer warranty up to life-time paint warranty.
 But if you want the full boat, knowing it's properly primed, use an exterior primer before final coat, as you can never beat that!